CodeAtDash/.github/profile/README.md

 ## Contact Us

 Have questions or suggestions?
-Feel free to reach out to us via email at contact@codedash.org.
+Feel free to reach out to us via email at contact@codedash.org or join our Discord community.

-Follow us on [Twitter](https://twitter.com/codedashorg) and [LinkedIn](https://www.linkedin.com/company/codedash) for the latest updates and announcements.
+Follow us on Twitter and LinkedIn for the latest updates and announcements.

 We look forward to coding with you!